Help Us Meet the Methow’s Growing Long-Term Care Needs

 Current facilities are not sustainable for future needs

-Elders are living at home longer, which leads to higher level of care needs at Jamie’s Place.
+Elders are living at home longer, which leads to a higher level of care needs at Jamie’s Place.

 Constructed in 2007 and 2009, the existing two homes are inadequate to provide acute care, to meet greater physical-care needs safely and to accommodate new technologies.